charvolant/de-calixtinus/doc/CAMINO.md

   These are usually places that have some sort of significance and where it would be a shame for the planner to just propel the pilgrim past.
 * `palette` The colour denoting the route.
+  The `text-colour` field can be added to provide a more contrasting text colour, if needed.

 Locations not explicitly listed in other routes are assigned to the specified default route.